 Other Matters

-18. The standalone financial statement includes the Company's share of net loss after tax of ' 96.01 lakhs and total comprehensive loss of ' 96.03 lakhs for the year ended 31 March 2024 in respect of four (4) limited liability partnership (LLP) firms, whose financial statements have not been audited by us.
-These annual financial statements have been audited by the other auditor whose audit reports have been furnished to us by the Management, and our opinion in so far as it relates to the amounts and disclosures included in respect of these LLPs are based solely on the audit reports of such other auditor.
-Our opinion is not modified in respect of this matter with respect to our reliance on the work done by and the reports of other auditor.
+18. The standalone financial statements include the Company's share in the net profit (including other comprehensive income) of ' 2.41 lakhs for the year ended 31st March, 2025 in respect of four (4) limited liability partnership (LLP) firms, whose financial statements have not been audited by us.
+These annual financial statements have been audited by other auditors, whose audit reports have been furnished to us by the management, and our opinion, in so far as it relates to the amounts and disclosures included in respect of these LLPs, are based solely on the audit reports of such other auditors.

 Report on Other Legal and Regulatory Requirements